jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

 ## Part 7 — Miscellaneous provisions

 ### 46 Assistance of Ministry of Justice
-The Ministry of Justice may, for the purpose of assisting any other department or any organisation to act in accordance with this Act, furnish advice or assistance or both to that other department or that organisation.
+The Ministry of Justice may, for the purpose of assisting any other public service agency or any organisation to act in accordance with this Act, furnish advice or assistance or both to that other public service agency or that organisation.

 ### 47 Regulations
 The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes—